Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Coercivity and Korn-type inequalities

 \begin{remark} With the lack of $\C$-ellipticity for \(d=2\) in \cref{lem:CelliptSTF}, we encounter a phenomenon similar to the known missing $\C$-ellipticity of the symmetric trace-free gradient for vector fields in two dimensions (cf.~\cite{Reshetnyak,dainGeneralizedKornInequality2006a,GRVS}), though at one tensor rank higher. \end{remark}

 \begin{lemma}[Tensor-valued Korn inequality] Let $d\ge3$, $\Omega\subset\R^d$ be a bounded Lipschitz domain and $\boldsymbol\sigma\in\hil^1(\Omega;\R^{d\times d}_{\stf})$.
-There exists a constant $c>0$ such that
+There exists a constant $c=c(\Omega)>0$ such that

-\end{lemma} \begin{proof} In the preceding calculations, we have shown that the differential operator $\mathbb{A}\coloneqq\Stf\circ\,\D$ is $\C$-elliptic for symmetric trace-free tensor fields.
+\end{lemma} \begin{proof} In the preceding calculations, we showed that the differential operator $\mathbb{A}\coloneqq\Stf\circ\,\D$ is $\C$-elliptic for symmetric, trace-free tensor fields.
 Thus, the condition \cref{eq:Cellipt} is satisfied, and we conclude by \cref{lem:Necas}. \end{proof} With the above estimates, we already obtain the coercivity of the bilinear forms \(a\) and \(\bar{d}\) from \cref{s_mixedform} since

 as well as